-The Twinsburg City School District uses PowerSchool Enrollment instead of student Emergency Cards.
-All students must have all necessary information completed in PowerSchool prior to the beginning of the school year.
-Students will need two (2) contacts other than the parent and identify the persons that the child may be released to in the event of illness, emergency, or for transport.
-All registration information will be entered online instead of on paper.
-If you do not have internet access, please contact the main office for assistance.
+The Twinsburg City School District uses PowerSchool Enrollment instead of emergency cards.
+All students must have all necessary information completed in PowerSchool Enrollment prior to the beginning of the school year.
+Students will need two (2) contacts other than parents and identify the persons that the child may be released to in the event of illness, emergency, or for transport.
+All registration information will be entered on-line instead of paper.
+If you do not have access to the internet, please contact the main office for assistance.